selhorn/oreilly-github-demo/docs/start.md

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction
-This solution implements auto scaling of BIG-IP Virtual Edition (VE) Web Application Firewall (WAF) in Amazon Web Services.
+This solution is an auto scaling deployment of BIG-IP Virtual Edition (VE) Web Application Firewall (WAF) in Amazon Web Services.
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) modules enabled to provide advanced traffic management and web application security functionality.
 As traffic increases or decreases, the number of BIG-IP VE WAF instances automatically increases or decreases accordingly.

 For more details, see [Deployment details](#config).